jorgEVOplasmids/CRISPRi_pOXA48/README.md

 # CRISPRi screening of pOXA-48

-## Phenotypic analysis of strains under study
+## Phenotypic analysis of the strains under study

 ### Phylogenetic tree